 How meningitis spreads

 Meningococcal meningitis is most often caused by a type of bacteria called Neisseria meningitidis.
-About 1 in 10 people carry this germ in their nose or throat without any signs or symptoms of disease.
+About carry this germ in their nose or throat without any signs or symptoms of disease.
 These people are called carriers.

 Carriers can infect other people through activities like:

 Susceptible people can develop an infection after exposure to the bacteria that cause meningitis.